A topic from the subject of Introduction to Chemistry in Chemistry.

 Introduction

 Organic chemistry is the study of the structure, properties, and reactions of carbon-containing compounds.
-It is a vast and complex field, with applications in a wide range of areas, including medicine, agriculture, and materials science.
+It's a vast and complex field with applications in medicine, agriculture, materials science, and many other areas.
+The unique ability of carbon to form strong covalent bonds with itself and other elements (like hydrogen, oxygen, nitrogen, and sulfur) leads to the incredible diversity of organic molecules.

 Recent Advancements